fuzzygroup/blog/_posts/2017-09-30-using-chrome-driver-with-docker-rails-and-selenium-on-aws.md

 ### Step 3

-The next error you are likely to hit 1 of these 2:
+The next error you are likely to hit is one of these two, possibly both:

 > Net::ReadTimeout during browser launch